 Please don’t flush medicines down the toilet any more!
 A recent study shows that 80% of US streams contain small amounts of pharmaceuticals.
 Sewage systems cannot remove these substances from water that is then released into lakes, rivers, or oceans, affecting fish and other aquatic animals.
 Very small amounts of medicine have even been found in drinking water.

-In Santa Barbara County, "Operation Medicine Cabinet" provides safe disposal of unwanted prescription and over-the-counter household medications.
+In Santa Barbara County, "MED-Project" provides safe disposal of unwanted prescription and over-the-counter household medications.
 You can place medicines in a baggie and recycle the containers, or keep medications in their original containers but remove or scratch out all personal information.

 It is illegal to place sharps or sharps containers in trash or recycling containers.